 Andrew Monogrammed Night Light c/o Etsy shop Lightning Bugs.
-I knew we would need a night light in Winston’s nursery for those late night diaper changes and feedings where we just want a soft and soothing light so as not to stimulate W too much.
+I knew we would need a night light in W’s nursery for those late night diaper changes and feedings where we just want a soft and soothing light so as not to stimulate W too much.
 I wanted something special that coordinated with the room and I was close to ordering an elephant nightlight from Pottery Barn when I came across the most adorable little monogrammed shades and knew that was just what we had to have.
 This cute night light emits the perfect amount of soft light so you can see what you’re doing but baby stays sleepy.

 Perfect Waist Contouring Cincher c/o Squeem.
 I started wearing a post-pregnancy belly wrap while I was still in the hospital as I had heard amazing things about how they shrink your uterus incredibly fast.
 I still wear the first one every so often but it’s a little bulky so I limit it to nighttime use or when I’m at home.
 I read how wonderful the Squeem was on other mommy blogs – how you can easily wear it under your clothes and it’s really comfortable and the compression helps to get your abs back to what they were pre-pregnancy.
 I’ve only worn the Squeem a few times now but can vouch that it is really soft and comfy and seems to working well in tandem with the yoga and jogging I’ve been doing.

 Moms on Call book set (c/o).
 I discovered Moms on Call from the mommy blogs I read, as well – they all gave the books rave reviews so I knew I wanted to check them out.
-While Winston has been a pretty easy baby, I still wanted to try and get a day/night routine established with him and the one Moms on Call outlines is both easy to understand and easy to implement.
+While W has been a pretty easy baby, I still wanted to try and get a day/night routine established with him and the one Moms on Call outlines is both easy to understand and easy to implement.
 We’ve been following it for a few weeks now and are hoping that W will be sleeping up to 12 hours a night by 3 months.
 Right now he’s typically doing a 5-6 hour stretch followed by a 3 hour stretch.
 There have been a few nights he’s slept for 8 hours (which were amazing!) but I’d love if we could get him to sleep regularly for 12 hours!
 Fingers crossed.

 Monogrammed Nursing Pillow Cover and Burp Set c/o Caden Lane.
-During one of the first weeks at home with Winston, J went out for a simple diaper run and came home with a ton of baby gear (I guess baby fever hit him hard once W arrived!).
+During one of the first weeks at home with W, J went out for a simple diaper run and came home with a ton of baby gear (I guess baby fever hit him hard once W arrived!).
 One of the things J brought home was a Boppy pillow which has become something I use daily but I just couldn’t stand the unfortunate-looking cover that came with it.
 Luckily, Caden Lane makes some of the most adorable covers – I just love the gingham monogrammed cover and I’m never wanting to hide it away now like I did with the original cover.
 The matching burp cloths couldn’t be more darling and this combo would make a perfect gift set.

 Headbands c/o Etsy Shop Marina’s Closet.
 My hair is pretty long (down to my waist) and in W’s early weeks, I found that it was always getting in the way – whether I was nursing, burping him or changing his diaper.
 I had to either wear a ponytail or clip my hair up and that was starting to get old.
 And then a lightbulb went off and I realized I could bring back an old favorite style staple of mine – the headband!
 These look chic and keep my hair neatly in place and away from W’s mouth and grasp.
 I love that they’re vintage and the plaid ones are wool – I can’t wait to wear these for the holidays!
 And because J&I can’t devour enough lobstah rolls (we make trips to Maine about once a month just to have lobster and be near the sea!), I had to get the lobster headband.
 Marina’s Closet has several other styles so check them out!